-Five years ago I had a head injury, which unfortunately left me severely sight-impaired with mobility and cognitive issues.
+My name is Simran and I have been ‘potting’ for about two years.
+Six years ago I had a head injury, which unfortunately left me severely sight-impaired and with mobility and cognitive issues.

 Pottery has given me a huge sense of purpose and makes me happy.